 Coconut oil has a much different SAP value than olive oil and should be left alone in the amount recommended.
 But olive oil is very close in SAP value to certain other oils.
 So you could decrease the amount of “other oil” recommended in this recipe and increase the amount of olive oil.
-The soap will still turn out the same, but the end result will be a harder bar.
+The DIY bar soap will still turn out the same, but the end result will be a harder bar.

 5. Add some salt

 Like sodium lactate, salt will help harden soap into very hard bars.
-Add about ½ teaspoon per pound of oil in the recipe.
+Add about ½ teaspoon per pound of oil to the recipe.
 This recipe has 14.25 ounces of oils, so between ¼ and ½ teaspoon of salt will be enough.
 Stir it into the lye solution well, making sure it is fully dissolved before adding the lye to the oils.